-When you start a new job as an employee, one of the first steps is to fill out the Internal Revenue Service Form W-4, which helps your employer determine how much federal income tax to take out of your pay.
-When filled out correctly, this form helps you avoid tax penalties from underpayment, and it also reduces the likelihood you overpay and have to wait for a tax return.
-The IRS provides detailed instructions and helpful worksheets so you can fill out your W-4 accurately for your personal financial situation.
+One of the first steps you must take when you start a new job as an employee is filling out Internal Revenue Service Form W-4.
+The form helps your employer to determine how much federal income tax to withhold from your pay.
+It helps you avoid tax penalties from underpayment, and it also reduces the likelihood that you'll overpay and have to wait for a refund to get your tax dollars back.

 What Is IRS Form W-4?

 Your employer uses Form W-4 to obtain information about your marital status and your preference for additional federal income tax withholding.
 They use this document to determine how much federal income tax – but not Social Security or Medicare tax – to collect from each of your paychecks.
 Social Security and Medicare are flat-rate taxes that apply the same percentage to all taxpayers' incomes.